 - How do property repossessions differ thanks to COVID 19?

-- How do I apply for a COVID 19 mortgage payment holiday?
+- How do I apply for a COVID 19 house repayments payment holiday?

 - Is there another way to avoid property repossessions?

-Mortgage arrears are what’s known as a priority debt.
+house repayments arrears are what’s known as a priority debt.
 These are debts of a higher authority, which you MUST pay off before any credit cards, car loans or other forms of borrowing.
-Missing as little as one mortgage payment can have you in arrears, although a handful of lenders do allow an ‘unofficial’ 15 day period for you to make payment before they choose to contact you in person.
+Missing as little as one house repayments payment can have you in arrears, although a handful of lenders do allow an ‘unofficial’ 15 day period for you to make payment before they choose to contact you in person.

 See, lenders all operate around the metric of risk, which is why those entering arrears are sending them a significant red flag.
 Manage to stay out of arrears and the chance of any property repossessions are far less likely.